j2abro/stablecoin-freeze-playbook/README.md

 # stablecoin-freeze-playbook
-How-to guide to freeze stablecoins before they are laundered
+How-to guide to freeze stablecoins before they are laundered.
+Organizations should create their own playbook tailored to their specific risk profile and asset holdings, but this should provide a head start.

 ## 1. Act Quick
 Time is critical as attackers will prioritize swapping of freezable stablecoins into immutable assets and move through mix for anonimity.
 If funds have been swapped to a decentralized asset such as ETH, a mixer (Tornado Cash), or bridged to a non-native chain, the issuer likely cannot help you.